Edgefield Secondary School to resume classes after 1,500 people test negative for COVID-19

 Her test result came back positive the next day, and she was taken to National University Hospital by ambulance.

-MOE on Friday said the school will continue to monitor the well-being of all students and staff members, as well as ensure the implementation of all necessary safe management measures.
+MOE said on Friday that the school will continue to monitor the well-being of all students and staff members, as well as ensure the implementation of all necessary safe management measures.

 BOOKMARK THIS: Our comprehensive coverage of the coronavirus outbreak and its developments